natgo/wt-wiki-scraper/wikitext-transpiled/ground/Crusader%20AA%20Mk%20II.md

 '''Pros:'''

-* Using [[Crusader Mk II]]'s chassis - fast with a low profile.
+* Using the [[Crusader Mk II]]'s chassis - fast with a low profile
-* High fire rate and a quick reload.
+* High fire rate and a quick reload
-* Closed-top AAA - the crew is well protected from strafing planes.
+* Closed-top AAA - the crew is well protected from strafing planes
-* Extremely dangerous for vehicles with the armour of 40 mm or less.
-* Rank III vehicle - suitable for completing missions for war bonds and events.
-* Lightly armoured vehicles like armoured cars, SPAA, and tank side armour can be an easy target to the rapid-fire 20 mm autocannons.
+* Lightly-armoured vehicles like armoured cars, SPAA, and tank side armour can be an easy target to the rapid-firing 20 mm autocannons

 '''Cons:'''

-* Limited ammo supply (can be a problem when losing on one point maps).
+* Limited ammo supply can be a problem when no allied capture point is available
-* Essentially the armour of a Rank 1 tank.
+* The armour is overall weak and the hull roof can be penetrated by aircraft cannons
-* Can only penetrate medium tanks like the Panzer IVs from the side at close range, any more armour will leave the SPAA armament useless.
+* Can only penetrate medium tanks like the Panzer IVs from the side at close range, any more armour will leave the SPAA armament useless
-* Contemporary to the German [[Wirbelwind]], but with less firepower, less anti-tank ability, and less hull armour.
-* No improvement in firepower compared to the 20 mm Oerlikon cannons on the Armoured Car Mk.II AA.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->